 Element

-, even though text nodes never have children.
-That’s
+, even though text nodes never have children, for

 Constructing a tree of nodes from source code is called parsing.
 A parser builds a tree one element or text node at a time.
-But that means the parser needs to store an incomplete tree.
+But that means the parser needs to store an incomplete tree as it goes.
 For example, suppose the parser has so far read this bit of HTML:

 The parser has seen five tags (and one text node).
 The rest of the